 If one website is enough for you, there is no need to look further than the Startup plan.
 You get unlimited storage, bandwidth, and freebies like domain and SSL.
 This is more than enough for a well-functioning site.

 Yet, if a single site is too limiting, I suggest you give the Business plan a look.
 It’s almost just like the Startup, but you get to host as many websites as you want.

 The best possible price you can get from TMDHosting is if you purchase Starter for a 3-year period.
-You pay $106.20 upfront.
-When you renew, you pay the full price of $4.95/month, which amounts to $178.20.
+By opting for a 36-month billing cycle you'll keep the monthly rates as low as $2.95/mo for the first instalment.